nuttycom/lambdaconf-2016/slides.md

 Unlike what's typically termed an enum, values of a sum type can carry around additional data, which you can retrieve when you pattern match on a value of that type.
-Each term of the 'enum' block is called a 'constructor' for that data type - just to be clear, 'Just' isn't a type, it's a constructor for a value of type 'Maybe of A'.
+Each term of the 'enum' block is called a 'constructor' for that data type - just to be clear, 'Left' isn't a type, it's a constructor for a value of type 'Either of A and B'.

 Types like this, where you can have multiple different constructors for values of the same type, are really, really important, so important that I kind of